-- 1 Connect the CPU cooling fan cable to CPU_FAN. - 2 Connect the system cooling fan connector to SYS_FAN. - 3 Connect the case switches and indicator LEDs to the F_PANEL. - 4 Connect the standard power supply connector to ATX1. - 5 Connect the auxiliary case power supply connector to ATX12V. - Connect the power fan connector to PWR_FAN (optional).
+- 1 Connect the CPU cooling fan cable to CPU_FAN. - 2 Connect the system cooling fan connector to SYS_FAN. - 3 Connect the case switches and indicator LEDs to the F_PANEL. - 4 Connect the case speaker cable to SPK. - Connect the standard power supply connector to ATX_POWER. - Connect the auxiliary case power supply connector to ATX12V.